 - You can have coverage for workers' compensation liabilities, or property ownership liabilities.

 Also keep in mind that if you contribute to an HSA, you can’t fund a health care flexible spending account (FSA).
 Even so, you may be able to contribute to a “limited purpose” FSA that covers only dental and vision expenses.

 Reporting on your tax return

-If you contribute to an HSA or you withdraw amounts from an HSA, you may need to report this activity on a special form (Form 8889) with your federal income tax return.
-You may also need to keep proof of the expenses that you use your HSA in case you get audited.
+If you contribute to an HSA or withdraw money from one, you may need to report it on IRS Form 8889 when you file your federal income taxes.
+You may also need to keep proof of the expenses that you use your HSA toward in case you get audited.
 Please consult your tax advisor concerning your particular circumstances.